By computing the first few derivatives and looking for a pattern,... | Channels for Pearson+

 1

-First, identify the function for which you need to find the 73rd derivative: f(x) = x sin(x).
+First, identify the function for which we need to find the 110th derivative: f(x) = sin(x) - 3cos(x).

 Verified video answer for a similar problem: